MiguelCastela/Art-Generative-Models/README.md

 ## Course labs

 `labs/` holds the weekly lab notebooks worked through during the Generative AI course.
-They are the foundational exercises behind this project — the same VAE, GAN, diffusion, and evaluation machinery, on smaller datasets (MNIST/CIFAR-10) and in self-contained notebooks:
+They are the foundational exercises behind this project: the same VAE, GAN, diffusion, and evaluation machinery, on smaller datasets (MNIST/CIFAR-10) and in self-contained notebooks: